 Circular needles are amazing for big projects, like afgans, blankets and the like.
 One of the main advantages to flat knitting with circular needles is these knitting needles help distribute the weight and hold more stitches for a large project.

 In our round up review, we review some of the best circular knitting needle sets on the market, including products from Addi, Knit Picks and more!
 Click below to find out which set you should get.

 This machine includes Addi Stoppers, foot fasteners for stability, so you can safely secure the Addi knitting machine to the table.
 Another added benefit is it's generally safe to use around kids, as the needles are not sharp.
+Our friend at Sleep So Tight uses this machine for making decorative elements for their bamboo pillow covers.
 Be sure to read our full review where we put the king size Addi as well as three other knitting machines through their paces.